qiuchen001/Paper2Video/README.md

 ```
 See the codes for more details!

-👉 Paper2Video Benchmark available at:
+👉 Paper2Video Benchmark is available at:
 [HuggingFace](https://huggingface.co/datasets/ZaynZhu/Paper2Video)

 ---